 Sherman Asset Management was founded by Roy Sherman in 2014.
 Roy uses his background in the fields of psychology, business, and financial planning to assist you in achieving your goals and navigating financial decisions.
 Prior to starting Sherman Asset Management, Roy served as the Chief Investment Officer for Topanga Reinsurance.
-Roy lives with his wife and son, and their two cats.
+Roy lives with his wife, sons, and their two cats.
 Roy and his family enjoy running, cooking, and travelling together.
 Roy also serves on the board of the Alumni and Friends Association at CSU Channel Islands.

 Roy is a CFA® charterholder and a CFP® practitioner.

 A CFA charterholder is an investment management professional who is dedicated to shaping and upholding the highest professional standards, cultivating strong and fair investment markets, and putting investors’ interests first.
 CFA charterholders must pass 3 examinations, complete 4 years of qualified work experience in investment decision making, and agree to adhere to the CFA Institute Code of Ethics and Standards of Professional Conduct.
 Click here for more information on the CFA designation.

 A CFP® practitioner is a financial planning professional that has met rigorous professional standards and adheres to the principles of integrity, objectivity, competence, fairness, confidentiality, professionalism and diligence when dealing with clients.
 To be certified, a CFP® practitioner must complete a program of study in personal financial planning, pass an exam, complete at least 6,000 hours of qualified experience, and adhere to the high standards of ethics enforced by the CFP Board.

 CFA Institute marks used herein are trademarks owned by CFA Institute.